twilightscapes/blueskyshowbot/README.md

 ## Features

 - 🎯 **Case-insensitive hashtag monitoring** - Responds to #theblueskyshow, #TheBlueSkyShow, #THEBLUESKYSHOW, etc.
+- �️ **Custom promotional images** - Each response can include a unique image
+- 🔄 **Flexible response system** - Random responses or always use the same one
-- 📺 **Show promotion** - Promotes the weekly BlueSky Show with details about timing and content
+- �📺 **Show promotion** - Promotes the weekly BlueSky Show with details about timing and content
-- 🔗 **Link cards** - Automatically creates link cards for blueskyshow.com URLs
+- 🔗 **Configurable links** - Include/exclude website links as needed
 - ⏱️ **Smart cooldowns** - Prevents spam with 30-minute cooldown periods
 - 🚫 **Duplicate prevention** - Won't reply to the same post multiple times
 - 📊 **Performance optimized** - Only processes posts from the last 24 hours